How to Pressure Wash a House: Achieving Professional Results at Home

 Benefits

-When you do it properly, pressure washing will clean grime, unsightly stains, and bird droppings from your house, improving its curb appeal and making you happy to see your home every day.
+• When you pressure wash properly, you'll clean grime, unsightly stains, and bird droppings from your house, improving curb appeal and making you proud to come home every day.

-≫ Pressure washing removes mildew and mold, which are harmful to the house itself and also your family's health.
+• You'll remove mildew and mold, which harm both your house and your family's health.
 When mold and mildew go unnoticed, it will keep on growing within the walls, affecting and damaging your interior as well.

-≫ Besides that, pressure washing is fantastic for railings and decks at low-pressure; vinyl, wood fences, and asphalt at medium; and stone or concrete driveways at high pressure.
+• In addition, pressure washing is excellent for low-pressure railings and decks; medium-pressure vinyl, wood fences, and asphalt; and high-pressure stone or concrete driveways.

 Equipment

-Best pressure washer works with a pump, which it uses to create the pressure of water running through the hose.
-It can be powered either by electricity or gasoline, both of which have their own pros and cons.
+The best pressure washer works with a pump, which it uses to create the pressure of water running through the hose.
+You can power it with either electricity or gasoline, both of which have their own pros and cons.

-We decided to purchase a gas-powered pressure washer for our home because they can provide a higher GPM (gallons per minute) and PSI (pounds of pressure per square inch) than electric models.
-With that stronger power, you are able to clean your house much quicker.
+We decided to go with a gas-powered pressure washer for our home because they deliver higher GPM (gallons per minute) and PSI (pounds of pressure per square inch) than electric models.
+With this extra power, you can clean your house much faster.

 Electric Pressure Washers